biostatsPMH/exceldata/README.md

 # exceldata
-A suite of functions to read and check files created with the DataDictionary.xlsm template
+A suite of functions to read in the data dictionary and the corresponding data table from a macro-enabled Excel file created using the DataDictionary.xlsm template.